Full list: All the pardons and commutations issued by President Trump in 2021

 Full list of pardons and commutations issued by President Donald Trump in 2021:

 Todd Boulanger – President Trump granted a full pardon to Todd Boulanger.
-Boulanger is an lobbyist who pled guilty of one count to commit honest services fraud in 2008.
+Boulanger is an lobbyist who pleaded guilty of one count to commit honest services fraud in 2008.

 Abel Holtz – President Trump granted a full pardon to Abel Holtz, who pleaded guilty to impeding a grand jury investigation.